cbolz/rhte-fy18/getting-well-with-cloudforms/lab/index.md

     ![navigate to orchestration stacks](img/osp-navigate-to-stacks.png)

 1. You should see your stack.
-It might already be completed or still in progress.If you can't see it yet, wait a minute and reload the page.
+It might already be completed or still in progress.
+If you can't see it yet, wait a minute and reload the page.

     ![stack completed](img/osp-stack-completed.png)